 We are building southern Nicaragua's first animal shelter!
-Here you find out all about this project and how you can get involved!
+Here you find all the information about this project and how you can get involved!

 To be built

-Big open air animal shelter, connected pet café and independent boarding facility / dog pension for financing the shelter
+Big open air animal shelter, connected pet café and independent boarding facility / dog hotel for financing the shelter

 estimated 55.000 USD